 CI, confidence interval; MD, mean difference; RR, risk ratio.
 The risk in the intervention group (and its 95% CI) is based on the assumed risk in the comparison group and the relative effect of the intervention (and its 95% CI).
 GRADE Working Group grades of evidence; High certainty: We are very confident that the true effect lies close to that of the estimated effect.
 Moderate certainty: We are moderately confident in the estimated effect.
 The true effect is likely to be close to the estimated effect, but there is a possibility that it is substantially different.
-Low certainty: We have very little confidence in the estimated effect.
-The true effect is likely to be close to the estimated effect.
-The true effect from the estimated effect.
+Low certainty: Our confidence in the estimated effect is limited: The true effect may be substantially different from the estimated effect.
 Very low certainty: We have very little confidence in the estimated effect.
-The true effect is likely to be substantially different from the estimated effect. ^a Downgraded because of a high risk of bias. ^b Downgraded because of inconsistency due to substantial heterogeneity. ^c Downgraded because of imprecision due to the small sample size.
+The true effect is likely to be substantially different from the estimated effect. a Downgraded because of a high risk of bias.
+Downgraded because of inconsistency due to substantial heterogeneity.
+Downgraded because of imprecision due to the small sample size.